od8m/WinRar-Ads-Patch/README.md

 Here's what the removed pop-up looked like: ![image](https://github.com/user-attachments/assets/b395a756-0dae-41f0-8163-9b6e5c183a47)

-For a demonstration of what the app does, check out this [YouTube video](https://www.youtube.com/watch?v=w88FTsus8us).
+For a demonstration, check out this [YouTube video](https://www.youtube.com/watch?v=w88FTsus8us).

 ## Installation